myano/lks_game/readme.md

 LKS Game
 ========

-This is a game written in Python to help userse learn Linux.
+This is a game written in Python to help users learn Linux.

 Setup
 -----